 6 per side.
 You may want to alternate prints.

-Leave 1/4" space from corners for seam allowance.
+Leave 1/4" space from corners to allow for seam allowance.

 GLUE-BASTE (Jillily Studios' Appli-Glue is my favorite)